 We will keep your information only for as long as is reasonably necessary for the purposes set out in this privacy notice and to fulfil our legal and regulatory obligations.
 For further information about how long we will keep your information, please contact the Data Protection Officer using the contact details outlined in section 1 of this notice.

 To help manage your insurance policy we will deal with individuals you nominate, including third parties we reasonably believe to be acting on your behalf provided they are able to answer our security questions.
-However, for your protection, we will need to speak to you directly, your legal representative, someone you have nominated and given us permission to discuss your personal details, or power of attorney should you require changes to your contact address, policy coverage or to cancel the policy.
+However, for your protection, we will need to speak to either you directly, your legal representative, someone you have nominated and given us permission to discuss your personal details with, or your Power of Attorney, should you require changes to your contact address or policy coverage, if you wish to make a claim or to cancel the policy.

 You have a number of rights concerning the personal information we use, these include the right to:

-- ask us to restrict or object to the use of your personal information at any time;
+- ask us to restrict the use of your personal information at any time, except where we have a justifiable reason to use it.

-- where you have previously given us your permission to use your personal information, withdraw that permission.
-Where your permission is withdrawn, your previous consent will remain valid in respect of our use of your information prior to the date you withdrew it, or if any marketing material has been sent prior to you advising that you do not wish us to contact you again;
+- where you have previously given us your permission to use your personal information for marketing purposes, withdraw that permission.
+Where your permission is withdrawn, your previous consent will remain valid in respect of our use of your information prior to the date you withdrew it, or if any marketing material has been sent prior to you advising that you do not wish us to contact you again.

-- complain to the Information Commissioner’s Office at any time if you object to the way we use your personal information.
-For more information please go to www.ico.org.uk;
+- complain to the Information Commissioner’s Office at any time if you object to the way we use your personal information or if you believe we have breached the requirements of the General Data Protection Regulations.
+For more information please go to www.ico.org.uk.

 - object to an automated decision including profiling.
 For details about the profiling activity we undertake, please refer to section 3 of this notice.